gtaylor44/ConfigureMe/README.md

 ```c#
 using ConfigureMe;
 ```
-#####The name of each enumeration should match the configuration entry in app/web.config.
+The name of each enumeration must match the configuration entry in app/web.config.
 Store your enumerations in some configuration namespace.

 e.g. BabySubscription in web.config would be: